 Although angry with Saul for his disobedient behavior, Samuel mourns for the king.
 As the priest grieves, the Lord reproaches him for doubting His judgment.
 Following the Lord's order, Samuel arises, collects a lamb, and departs for Bethlehem.
 There, the Lord has chosen a new king from among the sons of Jesse.
-(1 Kings 15:35–16:2)
+(I Samuel 15:35–16:2)

 Samuel Arrives in Bethlehem

 Elders of Bethlehem greet Samuel at the city gate.
 The priest assures them that his intentions are peaceful.
-(1 Kings 16:3–5)
+(I Samuel 16:3–5)

 David, a New Hope